4 minute read

 Contactless payments are good for business

-The biggest benefit of going contactless for businesses and consumers is that it's much quicker than any other in-person payment method.
+The biggest benefit of accepting contactless payments for businesses and consumers is that it's much quicker than any other in-person payment method.
 By simply tapping to pay, consumers cut down their wait time at checkout.
 And, a faster-moving line is an opportunity for businesses to generate more transactions in the same amount of time.
-On either side of the transaction, contactless is a win-win.
+On either side of the transaction, contactless payments are a win-win.

 Additionally, contactless payments are more secure.
 During a contactless payment transaction, the customer's account data is tokenized into a one-time code and passed from a card or mobile device to the contactless reader at the point of sale.
 Since card details are never revealed, the contactless transaction is safer than a typical swipe-to-pay transaction.